Understanding moving averages and how to use them for buy targets

 If the 20 EMA is sloped downward, the stock is in a bearish trend and you should avoid buying shares.
 For this strategy to work effectively, the 20 EMA must be sloped upward.

-Additionally, lowering the time frame from weekly to daily or less could result in false signals.
+TIP: Lowering the time frame from weekly to daily or less could result in false signals.
 Lowering the period of the moving average below 20 (12 or 8, for example) will also result in false signals.

 Conclusion